nobl9/terraform-provider-nobl9/docs/resources/direct_thousandeyes.md

 # nobl9_direct_thousandeyes (Resource)

 ThousandEyes monitors the performance of both local and wide-area networks.
 ThousandEyes combines Internet and WAN visibility, browser synthetics, end-user monitoring, and Internet Insights to deliver a holistic view of your hybrid digital ecosystem – across cloud, SaaS, and the Internet.
 It's a SaaS-based tool that helps troubleshoot application delivery and maps Internet performance.
-Nobl9 connects with ThousandEyes to collect SLI measurements and compare them to SLO targets.
+Nobl9 connects to ThousandEyes for SLI measurement collection and comparison with SLO targets.

 For more information, refer to [ThousandEyes Direct | Nobl9 Documentation](https://docs.nobl9.com/Sources/thousandeyes#thousandeyes-direct).